Study of field fluctuations and their localization in a thick braneworld generated by gravity non-minimally coupled to a scalar field with the Gauss-Bonnet term: Gravitational Fluctuations

 The scalar massless mode is localized on the brane if its norm is finite.
 In other words \be \langle \Phi_{0} | \Phi_{0} \rangle=\int_{-\infty}^{\infty} \biggl( 1 + \frac{ q'}{{\cal H} q} \biggr) \Phi_{0}^{2} dw < \infty, \ee where $\Phi_{0}=\frac{1}{z}$.
 Let us apply this general analysis to the background solution (\ref{sol-i-1}).
 It is not hard to show that when $w \rightarrow \infty$

 Therefore, in both cases the massless scalar mode is not localized on the brane.

-\subsubsection{Scalar modes{}{ with the non--minimal coupling only}}
+\subsubsection{Scalar modes with the non--minimal coupling only.}

-Similarly to the vector modes case, the analysis of the scalar sector without the Gauss--Bonnet term is more easy in the Einstein frame.
+Similarly to the vector modes case, the analysis of the scalar sector without the Gauss--Bonnet term is easier in the Einstein frame.
 In this case the metric fluctuations can be expressed as follows

 where $ \overline{\psi}=\psi +\frac{\chi L_{\varphi}}{3 L}$ and $\overline{\zeta}=\zeta -\frac{\chi L_{\varphi}}{3 L}$.
 On the other hand, the scalar field fluctuation in the Einstein frame $\overline{\chi}$ is related to $\chi$ as follows